-CAT Application Toolkit procedures: See ETSI TS 102 223 [4].
+CAT: Card Application Toolkit as specified in ETSI TS 102 223 [4].

-channel session: link between the card and the external world during a card session on a given logical channel, starting with the opening of the logical channel and ending with the closure of the logical channel or the termination of the card session class A operating conditions: terminal or a smart card operating at 5 V \pm 10 % class B operating conditions: terminal or a smart card operating at 3 V \pm 10 % class C operating conditions: terminal or a smart card operating at 1,8 V \pm 10 % current directory: latest MF, DF or ADF selected current EF: latest EF selected current file: current EF, if an EF is selected, else the current directory data object: information coded as TLV objects, i.e. consisting of a Tag, a Length and a Value part directory: general term for MF, DF and ADF file: directory or an organized set of bytes or records in the UICC file identifier: 2 bytes which address a file in the UICC first level application: selectable application that is indicated in EF{DIR} under the MF
+channel session: link between the card and the external world during a card session on a given logical channel, starting with the opening of the logical channel and ending with the closure of the logical channel or the termination of the card session class A operating conditions: terminal or a smart card operating at 5 V \pm 10 % class B operating conditions: terminal or a smart card operating at 3 V \pm 10 % class C operating conditions: terminal or a smart card operating at 1,8 V \pm 10 % current directory: latest MF, DF or ADF selected current EF: latest EF selected current file: current EF, if an EF is selected, else the current directory data object: information coded as TLV objects, i.e. consisting of a Tag, a Length and a Value part directory: general term for MF, DF and ADF file: directory or an organized set of bytes or records in the UICC file identifier: 2 bytes which address a file in the UICC first level application: selectable application that is indicated in $\mathrm{EF}{\mathrm{DIR}}$ under the MF